Melapalayam: Transport

 Due to the closed layout of the neighborhood, roads cannot be extended to accommodate buses.
 Buses going towards Melacheval, Pathamadai, Cheranmahadevi, and Ambasamudhiram pass through the area.
 There is no bus facility available within the area.
 Auto sharing used to be used for local transport.
 However, due to the rash driving of the auto drivers, the business was closed and people are now using taxis for local transportation.

 There are currently bus services from Melapalayam to Tirunelveli Town and limited bus services to Palayamkottai, a main education center of Tirunelveli district and Taluk headquarters of Melapalayam.
 Due to this, students from Melapalayam struggle to take buses in rush hours.

+There was a Railway station stop name Melapalayam. the Melapalayam Railway Station primarily serves the people of Melapalayam, a town in the Tirunelveli district of Tamil Nadu, India.
+It's an important transportation hub for locals, providing them with access to various trains that connect to different parts of the state and beyond.
+This helps the people of Melapalayam travel for work, education, and other needs.
+It also supports the local economy by facilitating transportation of goods and services.

 Marriage

 The area has its own marriage traditions.
 Residents would often marry within the city and marriages would generally be held at the local mosque.
 Before marriage, participants must obtain an NOC (No Objection Certificate) from a mosque or jamath.
 The marriage feast is also famous for the unique "Thaalcha", known locally as "Kathirikkaanam" (main ingredient is Brinjal) made with Ghee rice and Biriyani.
+Normally the feast is called as "Kalari".